 Fishing Lake

-The Water Security Agency (WSA) continues to actively manage higher than normal water levels at Fishing Lake in collaboration with the local Watershed Association.
 For the last two years, gates in the emergency channel have been left open to assist with the flow of water through the system.
-By fall 2025, lake levels had returned to near‑normal conditions.
-However, overwinter conditions and late spring snowstorms generated an above normal snowpack and runoff conditions.
+By fall 2025, lake levels had returned to near normal conditions.
+However, overwinter conditions, late spring snowstorms, higher than normal runoff and now heavy rains in the area have combined to create abnormal conditions on the lake.

 Emergency Flood Damage Reduction Program